Medically reviewed by Drugs.com. Last updated on Apr 19, 2022.

 Avoid beer, wine, and mixed drinks (alcohol) while taking this product.

-Take extra care if you are taking drugs to thin your blood.
-These are drugs like warfarin (Coumadin), heparin, and other anticoagulants.
+Take extra care if you are taking certain drugs for colds or a stuffy nose.
+These are drugs like pseudoephedrine or phenylephrine.

 Take extra care and check with your doctor if you have: